Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 * **Azure Sphere–certified chips** from hardware partners include built-in Microsoft security technology to provide connectivity and a dependable hardware root of trust.
 * **Azure Sphere OS** adds layers of protection and ongoing security updates to create a trustworthy platform for new IoT experiences.
-* **Azure Sphere Security Service** brokers trust for device-to-cloud communication, detects threats and renews device security.
+* **Azure Sphere Security Service** brokers trust for device-to-cloud communication, detects threats, and renews device security.

 Together these components implement [The Seven Properties of Highly Secure Devices](https://www.microsoft.com/research/publication/seven-properties-highly-secure-devices?azure-portal=true).